 Non-fullerene acceptors exhibit great potential to improve photovoltaic performances of organic solar cells.
-The donors are openshell and the highly efficient acceptors are closed-shell.
-However, it is important to further enhance chemical stability and device durability for future commercialization, especially for Y6-series small molecule acceptors with 2-(3-oxo-2,3-dihydroinden-1ylidene)malononitrile (IC) type as ending group.
+However, it is important to further enhance chemical stability and device durability for future commercialization, especially for Y6-series small molecule acceptors with 2-(3-oxo-2,3-dihydroinden-1-ylidene)malononitrile (IC) type as ending group.
 In this work, an IC-free photovoltaic material YF-CN consisting of 2-fluoren-9-ylidenepropanedinitrile terminal was designed and synthesized by stille coupling.
-YF-CN exhibits enhanced photostability and improves morphological compatibility with the binary PCE10:Y6 blend.
+YF-CN exhibited closed-shell chemical structure with enhanced photostability and improved morphological compatibility with the binary PCE10:Y6 blend.
 The moderate energy level makes YF-CN could serve as a multifunctional material, such as donor, acceptor and the third component.
 When adding YF-CN as second donor into PCE10:Y6 system, an improved power conversion efficiency of 12.03% was achieved for as-cast device.
 Importantly, the ternary PCE10:YF-CN:Y6-devices showed enhanced storage durability maintaining 91% of initial PCE after the 360 hours.
-This work provides new perspective to understand the open-shell and closed-shell structure of donors and acceptors, as well as promising design concept of stable IC-free acceptors for organic solar cells.
+This work provides new perspective to understand the open-shell character of donor and closed-shell structure of acceptors, respectively, as well as promising design concept of stable IC-free acceptors for organic solar cells.